danielsaidi/ScrollKit/Sources/ScrollKit/ScrollKit.docc/Getting-Started.md

 }
 ```

-The header visible ratio is based on the header height and scroll view offset and lets you adjust your content as the header is scrolled under the navigation bar.
+The `visibleHeaderRatio` is how much of the header (1.0 to 0.0) that is below the navigation bar, and can be used to adjust your content as it scrolls below the bar.

 ## More views

+ScrollKit has some other views as well, for instance:

-Other than these views, you can use the ``ScrollViewHeader`` in a regular `ScrollView` to create a header that stretches out when the scroll view is pulled down, but scrolls away together with the rest of the scroll view content.
+* ``ScrollViewHeader`` can be used in a regular `ScrollView` and stretches out when it's pulled down, then scrolls away together with the content.

-The library also has a ``ScrollViewHeaderGradient``, which is just a convenience if you want to add a gradient to the header view.
-This is sometimes needed when you use a background image where light or dark parts of the image can make the text content hard to read.
+* ``ScrollViewHeaderGradient`` is just a convenience that can be used to add a discrete gradient to the header.